wangyifan411/Face-Mask-Type-Detector/README.md

 - TensorFlow 1.10

 ### Training image examples
-The images used for training are from Google and Upslash.
+The images used for training are from Google and Upslash and are not included here.
 There are 247, 197, 184 and 255 images for each class.
 - homemade
 - surgical
 - n95